 - Distractions: The majority of accidents come down to pilot error and in private planes, specifically distraction and loss of control.
 For example, a private plane crash in Colorado in 2015 was due to the 29 year old pilot taking pictures in the cockpit, even though he had over 726 total hours of flight time.

 - Flight Location: Private flyers tend to travel to “more exotic” destinations and follow unique flight paths; whereas commercial airliners stick to the major highways and byways of the sky.
-Bad weather and unfamiliar territory expose the weakness in a pilot’s knowledge, training, or overall skill.
+Bad weather and unfamiliar territory make plane accidents more probable and expose the weakness in a pilot’s knowledge, training, or overall skill.

 Why Private Planes Are More Dangerous Than Commercial Planes

-Private jets or charter planes may offer luxury, privacy, and convenience for those who can afford their services, but it is essential for anyone travelling by private plane to consider the risks.
-The hazards of flying on a private plane are comparative to driving in a typical car, mostly due to the dangers of private air travel.
+Private jets or charter planes may offer luxury, privacy, and convenience for those who can afford their services, but it is essential for anyone traveling by private plane to consider the risks.
+The hazards of flying on a small plane are comparative to driving in a typical car,mostly due to the dangers of private air travel.
 “Private air travel” refers to all domestic civilian flights except scheduled commercial flights.
-The rate of accidents in private air travel has remained mostly unchanged for a decade.
+The rate of aviation accidents in private air travel has remained mostly unchanged for a decade.

 Risk Factors for Private Planes

 Commercial airlines use robust networks of many employees to handle their flights.
 Larger airlines are capable of accommodating full planes of passengers on tight schedules thanks to their back-end support.
-Private planes are generally personal assets, so owners of private planes either act as their own pilots or hire private pilots.
+Private planes are generally personal assets, so owners of private airplanes either act as their own pilots or hire private pilots.
 Passengers of private planes are then at the mercy of their pilots’ skill and capabilities in the face of severe weather and other hazards.
 Private planes are luxurious but lack the failsafe features and hardiness of larger aircraft.
-A small private plane is far more likely to suffer catastrophic damage from severe weather, birds flying into engine turbines, and other flying hazards.
+Small planes are far more likely to suffer catastrophic damage from severe weather, birds flying into engine turbines, and other flying hazards.

-Pilot error is the most commonly cited reason for private plane crashes; specifically, loss of control of the aircraft.
-Since most private plane pilots are contractors, they wait on clients’ needs and head to the runway when it’s time to fly.
+Pilot error is the most commonly cited reason for private airplane crashes; specifically, loss of control of the aircraft.
+Since most private pilots are contractors, they wait on clients’ needs and head to the runway when it’s time to fly.
 There generally isn’t a set schedule, or rotating set of pilots to ensure regularity and shift coverage.
-An unprepared pilot called for a flight may put his or her passengers at risk if he or she is not in a suitable state to fly.
-Pilots who attempt to fly small private aircraft while under the influence, while fatigued, or otherwise impaired, put the plane and everyone on board at serious risk.
+An unprepared pilot called for a flight may put his or her passengers at risk or an airplane accident if he or she is not in a suitable state to fly.
+Pilots who attempt to fly small private aircraft while under the influence, while fatigued, or otherwise impaired, put the plane and everyone on board at serious risk of an aviation accident.

 Privately owned planes often don’t have the same technological assets as larger commercial aircraft.
 While some people, such as celebrities and wealthy businesspeople own private planes, these individuals often opt for luxury and amenities over technical reliability.
 Pilot error and bad weather are the most common reasons for losing control of an aircraft while in flight, and larger planes are equipped with sensors that can help pilots make better decisions in dangerous flying conditions.
 A private plane pilot is at the mercy of the plane’s capabilities, which are generally limited in comparison.

-While the odds of surviving a plane crash are very slim, several individuals have done so in recent years.
+While the odds of surviving an aviation accident are very slim, several individuals have done so in recent years.
 Private plane owners will typically incur liability for any harm that befalls passengers despite the fact that private planes are not beholden to the same regulatory requirements that commercial aircraft must follow.

 If you or someone you know has suffered injuries, property damage, or other losses due to a private plane accident, it’s essential to connect with a reliable attorney as soon as possible.
-An attorney will help you deduce the parties liable for the crash and help cultivate a solid case.
+A private plane crash lawyer will help you deduce the parties liable for the crash and help cultivate a solid case.

 “Reasons abound as to why private flying is more dangerous.
 One primary factor is pilot training.”

 To seek remuneration for damages that you or a loved one suffered from a private plane crash, you need tried and tested legal representation.
-The attorneys at Panish Shea & Boyle LLP welcome the opportunity to discuss your matter with you for free and at zero-obligation.
-Connect with an associate now at (877) 800-1700 and let our attorneys help you strategize your best legal options moving forward.
+The aviation accident attorneys at Panish Shea & Boyle LLP welcome the opportunity to discuss your matter with you for free and at zero-obligation.
+Connect with an associate now at (877) 800-1700 and let our private plane crash attorneys help you strategize your best legal options moving forward.